19 top wine bars in Sydney 2022

 Address: 27 O'Connell Street, Sydney

-Bentley Restaurant and Wine Bar has found a new lease of life since moving into the grand dining room of the Radisson Blu Hotel in the heart of Sydney’s city.
-With the move, it’s evolved from neighbourhood wine bar to CBD heavy hitter, oozing style and confidence.
+When Bentley moved into the grand dining room of the Radisson Blue Hotel in Sydney city, it evolved from neighbourhood wine bar to CBD heavy hitter, and now oozes style and confidence.
 The restaurant is very much it's own space within the hotel – black steel scaffolding lends a moody yet polished warehouse vibe that’s worlds away from the hotel lobby.
-The offering is multifaceted; you can sit at the bar and sample from a creative snacks menu, or opt for the main dining room and choose between à la carte or degusta...
+The offering is multifaceted; you can sit at the bar and sample from a short snacks menu, or opt for the main dining room and choose between à la carte or degustation.
+Slick industrial design, inventive food and an extensive wine list ensure it...

 Phone: +61 2 9362 4680